-Under the terms of the existing collective bargaining agreements, the School District is required to compensate teachers and occupational therapists retiring from the School District for accumulated sick time at \$75 per day for unused leave.
-In addition, pursuant to existing collective bargaining agreements, the School District is required to compensate teaching assistants retiring from the School District for accumulated sick time at \$35 per day for unused leave.
+Under the terms of the existing collective bargaining agreements, the School District is required to compensate retiring employees for various unpaid leave types.
+According to the Irvington Faculty Association bargaining agreement, Teachers and other professional employees retiring from the School District are to be compensated for accumulated sick time at \$70 per day for unused leave.
+In addition, the School District is required to compensate teaching assistants retiring from the School District for accumulated sick time at \$35 per day for unused leave.
 As per the terms of the Civil Service Employees Association, Inc., Local 1000 custodial agreement, employees will be compensated at a rate of 25% to 75% of daily wage per day, based on the number of vacation days accumulated for any accumulations up to 75 days.
+Under the terms of the Civil Service Employees Association, Inc., Local 1000 clerical unit agreement, retiring employees will be compensated at their daily wage per unused vacation days.
+Retiring employees under the terms of Irvington Administrators' Association agreement will be compensated at their daily wage per unused vacation days, up to 22 days.
 The value of the compensated absences has been reflected in the district-wide financial statements.